giordi91/giordi91.github.io/content/post/spirvFloat3.md

 As we can see we have a define changing the different layout declaration of our buffer to compare the different results.

-Here an slice of the SPIR-V
+Here belowe the slice of the SPIR-V output:

 ```
                  Name 17  ""